 We have expanded our product development programs to include cosmetic/cosmeceutical products, which utilize our patented transdermal delivery system technology, TransdelTM.
-For our anti-aging and anti-cellulite products, we have initial clinical information supporting the efficacy of these key cosmetic/cosmeceutical products.
-Our potential pipeline of other cosmetic/cosmeceutical products includes varicose vein and hyperpigmentation formulations.
+Our lead product is an anti-cellulite formulation, for which we have initial clinical information supporting the beneficial effects of this key cosmetic/cosmeceutical product on skin appearance.
+Our potential pipeline of cosmetic/cosmeceutical products includes hyperpigmentation and anti-aging formulations.
 We are pursuing discussions with potential sales and marketing partners for these cosmetic/cosmeceutical products.

 On May 20, 2009, we entered into a license agreement with JH Direct, LLC ("JH Direct") providing JH Direct with the exclusive worldwide rights to our anti-cellulite cosmeceutical product.
-Under the terms of the agreement, JH Direct will pay us initial royalty advances and a continuing licensing royalty on the worldwide sales of the anti-cellulite product.
-We retained the exclusive rights to seek pharmaceutical/dermatological partners for the anti-cellulite product for an initial period of one year, thereafter JH Direct will be allowed to expand in this channel.
-Under the JH Direct agreement, we are targeting to introduce the anti-cellulite product into the market in the latter part of 2009 or early 2010.
+Under the terms of the agreement, JH Direct will pay us initial royalty advances if the product is marketed and a continuing licensing royalty on the worldwide sales of the anti-cellulite product.
+We retained the exclusive rights to seek pharmaceutical/dermatological partners for the anti-cellulite product for an initial period of one year following the launch of the product, thereafter JH Direct will be allowed to expand in this channel.
+We anticipate that JH Direct will launch the anti-cellulite product through a direct response television campaign during the second half of 2010.